HarryDaWin/IRCProj/README.md

 # IRCProj

-IRCProj is a basic implementation of an Internet Relay Chat (IRC) client and server written in [language used, e.g., Python, Java].
+IRCProj is a basic implementation of an Internet Relay Chat (IRC) client and server written in Python.
 This project demonstrates foundational networking concepts and allows for basic real-time messaging functionality across a server and multiple clients.

 ## Features

 - **Server**: Listens for incoming client connections and manages client messaging and broadcasting.
 - **Client**: Allows users to connect to the server, join channels, and send messages.
 - **Multi-user chat**: Support for multiple clients connected to a single server.
-- **Commands**: Supports basic IRC commands like `/join`, `/msg`, `/quit`.
+- **Commands**: Supports basic IRC commands

 ## Getting Started

 ### Prerequisites

-- [Language/Platform dependency] e.g., Python 3.x
+- Python 3
-- [Other dependencies] e.g., Sockets library or specific modules.
+- Sockets library or specific modules.

 ### Installation